vaLski/docs/v2.0/performance-tuning.md

 <img src="{{ 'images/v2.0/perf_tuning_movr_schema.png' | relative_url }}" alt="Perf tuning schema" style="max-width:100%" />

-{{site.data.alerts.callout_info}}
+A few notes about the schema:

+- Each table has a compound primary key, with `city` being first in the key.
+Although not necessary initially in the single-region deployment, once you scale the cluster to multiple regions, these compound primary keys will enable you to [geo-partition data at the row level](partitioning.html#partition-using-primary-key) by `city`.
+As such, this tutorial demonstrates a deployment where the schema is designed for future scaling.
-The [`IMPORT`](import.html) feature you'll use to import the data does not support foreign keys, so you'll import the data without the [foreign key constraints](foreign-key.html) but with the secondary indexes required to add the foreign key constraints after import.
+- The [`IMPORT`](import.html) feature you'll use to import the data does not support foreign keys, so you'll import the data without [foreign key constraints](foreign-key.html).
+However, the import will create the secondary indexes required to add the foreign keys later.
-{{site.data.alerts.end}}
+- The `rides` table contains both `city` and the seemingly redundant `vehicle_city`.
+This redundancy is necessary because, while it is not possible to apply more than one foreign key constraint to a single column, you will need to apply two foreign key constraints to the `rides` table, and each will require city as part of the constraint.
+The duplicate `vehicle_city`, which is kept in synch with `city` via a [`CHECK` constraint](check.html), lets you overcome [this limitation](https://github.com/cockroachdb/cockroach/issues/23580).

 ### Important concepts